 Learning playfully is the main focus at Knock Knock, and immersive areas like the Pelican Pantry, Story Tree and Art Garden bring out everyone’s curiosity.
 Its hilltop location makes the museum a convenient addition to a day spent enjoying the park.

 Knock Knock Children’s Museum is open Wednesday through Sunday.

 Located just north of the Louisiana State University campus, The Chimes Restaurant & Tap Room is a local favorite known for an innovative menu and a top- notch beer selection.
 The restaurant’s Beer University is a stress-free spin on the process of earning college degrees.
 Participants can earn an undergraduate “degree” in beer knowledge by taking courses zooming in on a particular beer niche.

 All together, the different courses offer nearly 50 different beers to sample; once you complete every course, you get a Chimes t-shirt and the chance to get your Masters and PhD “degrees.”
 Your degree might not count in the real world, but it sure sharpens your beer sampling skills thanks to the Chimes team.

 Along with the Tiger Stadium, LSU’s Alex Box Stadium is one of the university’s sports hub.

 Crowded with fans on game nights, the stadium houses the school’s baseball team, the LSU Tigers.
 Season tickets, schedules and team news can be found on the LSU Sports website.

 WEEKEND GETAWAYS IN THE SOUTHEAST (printable)

-Downloadable Weekend Getaways in the Southeast list to print at home or your local print shop.
+Download this 1-page checklist of Weekend Getaways in the Southeast to print at home or your local print shop.
 Perfect to keep in a binder, bring on your adventure or just put on the refrigerator!

 (PS.
 This entire list is detailed in our article, 51+ Best Family Weekend Getaway Ideas in the Southeast.)